 I’m finally getting into my writing rhythm of four hours a day that I promised myself I would aspire to this year.
 I break it up into 30 minute bite-sized bits by setting a timer to go off every half hour so I can stand up, stretch my arthriticals, ablute, eat, do chores, (take pics of Coco the community cat) that sort of thing.

-The universe I created for ‘Bel, and the Knight Whiskey Runners’ morphed into a story gobbling creature that’s absorbed several other story concepts.
+The universe I created for my latest novel morphed into a story gobbling creature that’s absorbed several other story concepts.
 I’m not complaining.
 In fact it’s rather astounding how they all slipped into the established framework.
 I now have a timeline that extends into hundreds, if not thousands of years.
-Go big or go home, I say … *gulp*
+Go big or go home, I say! … *gulp*

 This is a good thing.
 What’s not so good is that I’m so immersed in my wordy worlds, re-entry to this mortal coil is … let’s just call it, an interesting exercise.